Mushroom & Onion Tart With Brown Rice Crust

 - Place the tofu, milk, arrowroot, tamari, onion powder and turmeric in a blender and blend until smooth.

-- Spoon the rice into a lightly oiled tart dish or pie plate and press down to form a crust.
+- Spoon the rice into a pie plate and press down to form a crust.
 The rice should be just warm or room temperature but not cold, which will make it more pliable and easy to work with.
 I used some plastic wrap and a pastry roller to get the crust nice and flat and even.
 Use your fingers to work it up the sides.

 - Toss the mushrooms with half of the tofu mixture and spoon into the pie or tart dish.
 Level out.